mixxit/docsy-example/content/en/docs/Guides/Statistics.md

 Example: (18 / 27) = 0.666 DPS

-#Credits
+# Credits

-Big thanks to the P99 wiki for this
+Big thanks to the guys over at p99 wiki